fluxxcode/ImGui-Markup/doc/items.md

 In the markup language, the windows are named panels, since the item 'Window' may be used for a different purpose in the future.
 While in ImGui widgets can only be created inside a ImGui window, it is possible here to create widgets from the Markup Language without a ImGui window and render them directly in the app window.
 Internally, however, the drawing on the app window only works via a default root ImGui window that is created for each unit ;)
 ### Restrictions:
-- Can only be created in a unit of type `GUI`
+- Can only be created in an unit of type `GUI`
 ### Attributes:
 | Name | Type | Description | Default Value |
 | --- | --- | --- | --- |